 Building equity vs. “throwing your money away”

-Although it’s often said that by owning a home, you’re not “throwing your money away on rent.”
-This may be true, but when you buy a home you will still throw money away on things that don't build any equity.
+It’s often said that by owning a home, you’re not throwing your money away on rent.
+This may be true, but when you buy a home you will still spend money on things that don't build equity.
 These include:

 - Closing costs